stefanb/geodb/README.md

     rpc Get(GetRequest) returns(GetResponse){};
     //GetRegex - input: a regex string, output: returns an array of current object details with keys that match the regex pattern rpc GetRegex(GetRegexRequest) returns(GetRegexResponse){};
-    //Seek - input: a prefix string, output: returns an array of current object details with keys that have the given prefix rpc Seek(SeekRequest) returns(SeekResponse){};
+    //GetPrefix - input: a prefix string, output: returns an array of current object details with keys that have the given prefix rpc GetPrefix(GetPrefixRequest) returns(GetPrefixResponse){};
-    //SeekKeys - input: a prefix string, output: returns an array of of keys that have the given prefix rpc SeekKeys(SeekKeysRequest) returns(SeekKeysResponse){};
     //GetKeys -  input: none, output: returns all keys in database rpc GetKeys(GetKeysRequest) returns(GetKeysResponse){};
     //GetRegexKeys -  input: a regex string, output: returns all keys in database that match the regex pattern rpc GetRegexKeys(GetRegexKeysRequest) returns(GetRegexKeysResponse){};
+    //GetPrefixKeys - input: a prefix string, output: returns an array of of keys that have the given prefix rpc GetPrefixKeys(GetPrefixKeysRequest) returns(GetPrefixKeysResponse){};
     //Delete -  input: an array of object key strings to delete, output: none rpc Delete(DeleteRequest) returns(DeleteResponse){};
     //Stream -  input: a clientID(optional) and an array of object keys(optional),
     //output: a stream of object details for realtime, targetted object geolocation updates rpc Stream(StreamRequest) returns(stream StreamResponse){};
-    //StreamRegex -  input: a clientID(optional) a regex string(optional),
+    //StreamRegex -  input: a clientID(optional) a regex string,
     //output: a stream of object details for realtime, targetted object geolocation updates that match the regex pattern rpc StreamRegex(StreamRegexRequest) returns(stream StreamRegexResponse){};
+    //StreamPrefix -  input: a clientID(optional) a prefix string,
+    //output: a stream of object details for realtime, targetted object geolocation updates that match the prefix pattern rpc StreamPrefix(StreamPrefixRequest) returns(stream StreamPrefixResponse){};
 }

 message Point {
-    double lat =1;
+    double lat =1; //latitude
-    double lon =2;
+    double lon =2; //longitude
 }

 //An Object represents anything that has a unique identifier, and a geolocation.